Five Mental Health Apps

 Pacifica is a great app that offers many ways to handle your stress.
 Pacifica aims to break the cycle of fear that causes people to feel anxiety and stress.
-According to Pacifica’s own description, “Fearful thoughts causes physical feelings which cause actions.
+According to Pacifica’s own description, “Fearful thoughts cause physical feelings which cause actions.
 Your heart starts racing, so you think you’re in danger, so you want to escape.
 Pacifica attempts to break this cycle using tools that target each of its components via Cognitive Behavioral Therapy.”
-Pacifica offers you the awesome tools such as the ability to track your mood throughout your day, listen to audio exercises when you are feeling anxiety, verbally record your thoughts so you can analyze your distorted thinking patterns, daily challenges to help you make progress, and connect privately or with helpful communities.
+Pacifica offers you the ability to track your mood throughout your day, listen to audio exercises when you are anxious, verbally record your thoughts so you can analyze your distorted thinking patterns, daily challenges to help you make progress, and connect privately or with helpful communities.

 Pacifica is available for both iOS and Android devices.
 The app is free to download, but require you to subscribe to their service for $3.99 a month or $29.99 a year.

 Stop Breathe and Think is a free tool that helps you learn to meditate.
 Research has shown that mediation can help many people better handle their daily stress and anxiety.
 Stop Breathe and Think revolves around a simple process.
 First, stop whatever you are doing.
 Whether you are spending all afternoon texting with friends, playing video games, or watching funny YouTube videos, stop.
 Then, take some time to breathe.
 Focusing on your breathing is a good way to relax and clear your mind.
 Finally, think.
 Think about what is going on around you, what is making you stressed out or anxious.
 Stop Breathe and Think can help you meditate in just five minutes!